decentraland/old-documentation/_posts/market/2018-01-01-marketplace.md

 > Note: If this is your first time placing a bid on the Marketplace, you will also be asked to confirm a one-time transaction to allow the Marketplace to handle bids.

-To view a list of your open and pending bids, select _MY Bids_ on the top navbar.
+To view a list of your open and pending bids, select _My Bids_ on the top navbar.

 From this screen you can also change the price of your bid by clicking _Update_.
-This screen also shows bids done by other users on items you own.
+This screen also shows bids made by other users on items you own.

 ## Sell a parcel or Estate